 the only sound was made for you to get uncomfortable.

-How we live the world, take in music, and get anxious is entirely subjective and different from one another.
-But music, emotions, having a unique experiences, mental illness are more universal than we let on. the only sound is a (very informal, probably messy at times) open start in how we use music to feel less alone, more represented, fully understood, and free.
+How we live in the world, take in music, and get anxious is entirely subjective and different from one another.
+But the flurry that is music, emotions, seemingly unique experiences, being diagnosed with a mental illness is more universal than we let on. the only sound is a (very informal, probably messy at times) open start in how we use music to feel less alone, more represented, fully understood, and free.

 At its core, the only sound is a music project.
 And sometimes when we put music first, the rest comes out.